edwinchukus/basic.watir.projects/README.md

 SecondRepoOnGitHub
 ==================

-First and second Repo on the Github for practising with Ruby codes.
+Second Repo on the Github for practising with Ruby codes.

 Edwin